GRAHAM ASHTON AM APM

 John Bale is the Managing Director and Co-Founder of Fortem Australia.
 He is also the Co-Founder and former CEO of Soldier On Australia, a charity that works side by side with veterans who have served, and continue to serve our nation.
 John was the CEO of Soldier On from its inception in April 2012 until November 2018.

-John is a graduate of the Australian Defence Force Academy and the Royal Military College – Duntroon and served.
-He has deployed to Afghanistan twice; once in 2008 and then in 2010.
-He holds a Bachelor of Arts with Honours, and Masters’ of Arts and Management.
-He is currently PhD candidate at ANU writing on Moral Injury in Australian Peacekeeping Operations.
+John is a graduate of the Australian Defence Force Academy and the Royal Military College – Duntroon.
+He has deployed to Afghanistan twice; once in 2008 and then again in 2010.
+He holds a Bachelor of Arts with Honours and a Masters of Arts and Management.
 John is also a Graduate of the Australian Institute of Company Directors.